peclarke/fullstack-forum/README.md

 A platform where users can register/login, and post and create threads.
 A private messaging system is also in the works for the future.

 Note: This project is still a Work in Progress TM.
+Test!

 ## Screenshots
 ![Register](https://user-images.githubusercontent.com/30831649/156856320-4c56bb2b-6b20-4c8d-8404-a0b22363d1a8.png)